yrmo/cudagrad/README.md

 Distributed as:

 - A source distribution, requiring the `cmake` command, and optionally the `nvcc` command, to be available at installation time.
-- A binary distribution, targetting the [Kaggle Python docker images](https://github.com/Kaggle/docker-python):
+- A binary distribution, targeting the [Kaggle Python docker images](https://github.com/Kaggle/docker-python):
     - CPU-only binary: [Kaggle notebook example](https://www.kaggle.com/code/yrmoore/cudagrad-0-2-4-whl)
     - GPU accelerator binary: Work in Progress